Bryce Cartwright: 2020

 Cartwright initially refused the 2020 NRL season's mandatory flu vaccination on 'pro-choice' grounds creating a standoff with the NRL in Round 3.
 At the time Simon Brunsdon from Fox Sports said "he's no real loss to any team".
 Shortly before being permanently stood down from the team, Cartwright obtained medical documentation seeking an exemption from immunisation and was finally cleared to play, but had missed a week of training disadvantaging him from the starting lineup.

 On 17 September, Cartwright was released by the Gold Coast club effective immediately.
 Cartwright signed a one-year deal with the Parramatta Eels for the 2021 season.

 2021

 On 13 February, Cartwright broke his jaw during a tackle at pre-season training and was ruled out for six weeks, meaning he would miss the start of the 2021 NRL season.

-In round 5 of the 2021 NRL season, Cartwright made his debut for Parramatta against St. George at Bankwest Stadium.
+In round 5 of the 2021 NRL season, Cartwright made his debut for Parramatta against St. George Illawarra at Bankwest Stadium.

 In round 7, Cartwright scored his first try for Parramatta in a 46-6 victory over Brisbane.

-In round 9 against the Sydney Roosters, Cartwright scored two tries in Parramatta's 31-18 victory.

 On 12 August, Cartwright signed a two-year contract extension to remain at Parramatta.
 Cartwright played 19 games for Parramatta in the 2021 NRL season including the club's two finals matches.
 Parramatta were eliminated from the semi-final stage of the competition for a third straight season.